I suppress an event from the Alerts page. When I click the Test Filter button, I don’t see any events that match the suppression.

 The event that contributed to the alert falls outside of the retention period.

 The Test Filter button connects to the raw events stream, not the contributing events stream.
 More information on the differences between raw and contributing events here.
-As a result, Threat Stack only returns potential suppressions that match raw events that fall within your company’s event retention policy (three, five, or seven days).
+As a result, Threat Stack only returns potential suppressions that match raw events that fall within your company’s event retention policy (one or three days).
 Contributing events, which Threat Stack retains for one full calendar year from the date of the triggered alert, will not display in the potential suppression results and, if you apply the suppression rule, will not retroactively suppress.

 The data in the raw event search is different than the data in the alert search.